Sergey-Rails/dev_site/contributing/issues.md

 Issues can be rejected for a variety of reasons.
 If your issue has been rejected you are encouraged to reopen it once you have addressed the reasons for rejection.

-**Works For Me**

 **Steps**

 You need to provide a detailed set of steps to reproduce the problem.
-It should be possible for another developer to reproduce the problem on using a clean install of (no extensions or customizations) if they follow your steps and use the Spree version specified.
+It should be possible for another developer to reproduce the problem using a clean install of (no extensions or customizations) if they follow your steps and use the Spree version specified.

 **Version**